 Marketing Your Training Internally

-This high-impact workshop guides you in creating a practical, results-oriented marketing plan to increase the credibility of your department.
-Learn how to package training in the context of organizational needs and promote the value of both your product and your department.
+This high-impact workshop guides you in creating a practical, results-oriented marketing plan to increase the visibility and credibility of your training department.
+Learn how to package training in the context of organizational needs and to promote the value of both your product and your department.